gabrielpessoa1/ICPC-Library/README.md

 Amigos do Beto - ICPC Library
 =================

-Algorithms and Data structures library for competitive programming, mainly ICPC Script to generate the pdf by Stanford University ACM team.
+Algorithms and data structures library for competitive programming, mainly ICPC Script to generate the pdf by Stanford University ACM team.

 Generating team notebook